SteffenHaeussler/sim_agent/README.md

 via cli:

 ```
-make run Q="how are you?"
+make run Q="What is the daily maximum value of PI-P0017 in April 2025?"
 ```